Redooz/PracticingSpring/README.md

 ```
 ./mvnw.cmd package
 ```
-4. Once it finish the build will be located on /target
+4. Once it finish, the executable will be located on /target